jkss13/jkss13/README.md

 ## Hey, I'm Karine!

-My name is Karine and I live in Recife, Brazil.
-I have most experience in Python with Streamlit, BI, SQL, HTML, CSS and other libs and tools.
-I've been studying Python and Java languages since 2021.
-I have also been practicing the .NET framework and the C# language.
-I'm currently focused on finishing my System's Analysis and Development Degree. ✨
+My name is Karine, I'm a Data Analyst, Internationalist and I live in Recife, Brazil.
+My main hard skills at the moment are focused on my area of ​​activity.
+So Power BI, Streamlit, SQL, M and DAX are part of my daily routine.
+I have already worked on software delovpment projects using Java, JavaScript (with HTML and CSS), C# and .NET, Kotlin and Python, but I am more enthusiastic about data.
+I am also studying Engineering and Data Science because they captivate my curiosity. ✨

 </br>
 <br>